Propaganda in Japan during the Second Sino-Japanese War and World War II: In China

+Japan's propaganda in China during the Second Sino-Japanese War focused on promoting Japanese ideology and spreading misinformation.
+Ideological propaganda focused on promoting the Greater East Asia Co-Prosperity Sphere and the contention that Japan was fighting against Western imperialism.
+Japanese ideological propaganda was generally ineffective; Chinese generally perceived that the claimed benefits of peace, prosperity, and independence never materialized.

+Promotion of misinformation through Japanese propaganda was more effective particularly due to Japan's ability to dominate the radio airwaves in China because of Japan's control over radio facilities in Beijing, Shanghai, and Nanjing.
+Among methods of misinformation was the broadcast by the collaborationist regimes of falsified speeches purporting to be from Chiang Kai-shek, Mao Zedong, and their generals.

 In occupied China, textbooks were revised to omit tales of Japanese atrocities and instead focus on heroic Japanese figures, including one officer who divorced his wife before going to China, so that he could focus on the war, and she would be free of the burden of filial piety toward his parents, since he would certainly die.

 Against atrocity claims

 Tight government censorship prevented the Japanese population from hearing of atrocities in China.

 When news of atrocities reached Western countries, Japan launched propaganda to combat it, both denying it and interviewing prisoners to counter it.
 They were, it was proclaimed, being well-treated by virtue of bushido generosity.
 The interviews were also described as being not propaganda but out of sympathy with the enemy, such sympathy as only bushido could inspire.
 The effect on Americans was tempered by subtle messages imbedded by the prisoners, including such comments as the declaration they were allowed to continue to wear the clothes they had been captured in.

 As early as the Bataan Death March, the Japanese had The Manila Times claim that the prisoners were treated humanely and their death rate had to be attributed to the intransigence of the American commanders who did not surrender until their men were on the verge of death.
 After the torture and execution of several of the Doolittle Raiders, the Nippon Times proclaimed the humane treatment of American and British prisoners of war in order to declare that British forces were treating German prisoners inhumanely.